LaunchCodeEducation/java-web-development/src/chapters/auth/user-model.rst

    }

 Notice that the constructor takes a parameter named ``password`` and uses it to set the value of ``pwHash``.
-We mentioned :ref:`previously <hashing-passwords>` that we should never store passwords, so in a moment we will create a hash from the given password to store.
+We mentioned :ref:`previously <hashing-passwords>` that we should never store passwords, so in a moment, we will update line 26 by creating a hash from the given password to store.

 .. admonition:: Note